NicolasMICAUX/canva-premium-remover/README.md

 - Get the closest parent element of this `<path>` that is not a SVG/SPAN

 This heuristic does not work on all Canva.com element, so maybe you could improve it.
 Make a PR :)

+## Licence
+This code is licenced under MIT.

+## Other extension
+[This extension](https://chromewebstore.google.com/detail/canva-premium-element-rem/nelaapcmnppfpielmfmlhdlgjekaodfl) is supposed to do the same thing, but it doesn't work for me, and it's not open source.